Real-time video analysis for the web

 We have developed a deep learning engine able to analyze a video stream in real-time in the web browser.
 It brings advanced computer vision to web applications.
 Then augmented reality becomes possible in a web context.

 We have created a framework around our deep learning engine to generate training samples, instantiate neural networks, train them, run neuron networks and build applications.
 It is a highly optimized end-to-end system.

 Write once, run everywhere

-Betting on the client GPU is relevant given the increasing GPU power made available on modern computers and phones.
+Our deep learning engine runs on the graphic processing unit (GPU).
+Nowadays even the cheapest mobile phones have a dedicated GPU.
+The GPU is better than the CPU for parallel computing.
 GPUs are less impacted by the Moore’s law than CPU’s because they can scale horizontally.
-So their computing power is still increasing consequently at each new device generation.
+So their computing power is still increasing consequently.

 Read more: Why is our technology unique?